-The John A. Hoober Memorial Fund Established in 1952 by Sarah A.K.
-Hoober.
-Income to be used for a scholarship for a student living in the vicinity of York County, Pennsylvania.
-Selection of recipient is based on need, character, integrity, personality, and general ability.
+The John A. Hoober (LL.B.
+1891) Memorial Fellowship Fund Established in 1952 by a bequest from Sarah A.K.
+Hoober for scholarships for students from York County, Pennsylvania, or nearby counties.

-The Howey Fund Established in 1945 by bequest from Ennes G. Howey of New Haven.
-Income awarded to needy and deserving students of good standing and high moral character.
+The Howey Scholarship Fund Established in 1945 by a bequest from Ennes G. Howey to support needy and deserving students of good standing.

-The Marion E. Hyde Fund Established in 1974 by bequest of Marion E. Hyde in memory of Charles E. Hyde, M.D.
-1910.
-To be used for scholarships for worthy students in the Yale School of Medicine.
+The Marion E. Hyde Scholarship Fund Established in 1974 by a bequest from Marion E. Hyde in memory of Charles E. Hyde, M.D.
+1910, for scholarships for worthy students in the Yale School of Medicine.